HWeber-tech/emp_proving_ground_v1/docs/AlphaTrade_Whitepaper.md

 Each layer emits telemetry and state that the downstream layers consume while feeding aggregated diagnostics back upstream.
 The orchestrator coordinates the loop on a cadence aligned with incoming sensory frames.
 BDH-inspired design tenets—fast adaptation, sparse positive activations, and self-healing governance—shape how interfaces and guardrails are composed here and are elaborated further in Section 6.

+The layer boundaries double as documentation boundaries: each subsystem exposes typed contracts (Pydantic models or dataclasses) that are consumed by adjacent layers.
+This ensures perception artifacts remain interpretable when they reach the routers and that governance retains visibility into every decision and trade.
+The following sections summarize the components that make up the paper-trading release candidate.

 ### 2.1 Perception
 - The **RealSensoryOrgan** merges WHAT/WHEN/WHY/HOW/ANOMALY signal families into belief updates stored in the `BeliefState`, tagging each frame with a regime taxonomy (`calm`, `normal`, `storm`) that downstream routers consume (`src/sensory/real_sensory_organ.py`).
 - Drift sentries and anomaly detectors guard for broken telemetry, enforcing positive semi-definite covariance and data quality hooks before beliefs are propagated through the `BasicAnomalyDetector` and DriftSentry gate (`src/sensory/anomaly/basic_detector.py`, `src/trading/gating/drift_sentry_gate.py`).